 Peter Kelly, Director

 Peter joined the Poverty Alliance as Policy Manager in 2002, becoming Director in 2004.
 He is responsible for the overall day-to-day management of the organisation, ensuring that the Alliance is delivering the objectives set by the board and members.
-Peter also represents the Alliance in a variety of forums and networks including Scottish Drugs Forum and Energy Action Scotland.
+Peter also represents the Alliance in a variety of forums and networks, including Scottish Drugs Forum and the Living Wage Foundation's Advisory Council.
 He is also currently Vice President of the European Anti-Poverty Network.
 Peter is also Company Secretary on the Board of the Alliance.

 Before joining the Alliance he worked at the Scottish Low Pay Unit, helping to campaign for the introduction of the National Minimum Wage.